Why Vitamin D3 Always Beats D2 For Acne

 The D2 origin story

-Scientists sold this process to the pharmaceutical industry, and combined with evidence connecting higher vitamin D levels (not from supplements, but from sunlight) to lower disease rates, the vitamin D industry was born.
+Scientists sold this process to the pharmaceutical industry, and combined with evidence connecting higher bloodstream levels to lower disease rates, the vitamin D industry was born.
 Vitamin D was sold en masse to doctors or directly to the public.
 Vitamin D2 was the favourite form.

 Important knowledge – why common vegetable oils are pure evil for acne

-There was a glimmer of hope, but fresh studies on rickets were more mixed, and the World Health Organisation stood up in 1949 and declared vitamin D2 and D3 to have only “minimal” differences.
+There was a glimmer of hope, but fresh studies on rickets were more mixed.
+In 1949, the World Health Organisation stood up and declared that vitamin D2 and D3 had only “minimal” differences.
 Hence, D2 remained the default for many years.
 Until now!

 D3 is slowly but surely spreading

-As of 2016, D2 remains the dominant form prescribed by doctors in the US; Drisdol is the gold standard.
+As of 2016, D2 remains the dominant form prescribed by doctors in the US, especially the brand name Drisdol.
 However, times may be changing, as more evidence trickles in and the public slowly realises the truth.

-The food industry is realising as well; go to a supermarket, check the cereal and milk and it’ll be more likely to read “vitamin D3” than ever.
+The food industry is realising as well; go to a supermarket, check the milk and cereal, and it’ll be more likely to read “vitamin D3” than ever.

-It turns out that while D2 and D3 are similarly effective against rickets, they are very different for most other illnesses, whether heart disease, diabetes, depression, or acne.
+It turns out that while D2 and D3 are similarly effective against rickets, D3 is superior for most other illnesses, whether it’s heart disease, diabetes, depression, or acne.

-The kidneys perform the bulk of the conversion, and there, vitamin D3 is 500% better converted.
-Other cells throughout the body can convert vitamin D, but they stash it for themselves; only the kidneys distributes it though the bloodstream where it’s needed to clear acne.
+The kidneys perform the bulk of the conversion, and there, vitamin D3 is 500% better converted than D2.
+Other cells in the body can convert vitamin D, but they stash it for themselves.
+Only the kidneys distribute vitamin D throughout the bloodstream where it’s needed to clear acne.

 Studies – vitamin D2 is inferior for acne